shreyarora12/pythonbrasil8/README.rst

 The official website is under-construction and can be seen at: http://www.pythonbrasil.org.br

-Since its begining, this website has been developed as open-source by volunteers, using mainly:
+Since its beginning, this website has been developed as an open-source by volunteers, mainly using :

 - Python
 - Django